passiomatic/videobox/CONTRIBUTING.md

 `$ make`

+Tests are written using `pytest` so make sure to install that as well.
+Run all tests with:

+`make create-test-data && make test`

 When you are done you can exit the virtual enviroment with the `deactivate` command.

 ## Where to find Videobox data